Is Afrophobia really on the rise in China?

 Contemporary racial thinking in China is informed by historical ways of imagining “otherness”.
 These ways centre around differences such as skin colour, class and “ethnicity”.
 Contact with 19th-century European colonialism and racial theories was also influential.
 More recently, the “rise of China” within the context of global consumerist societies has stirred up ethno-nationalist sentiments that affect how Chinese people think about “race”.

-To equate Chinese racialism with racism in the West is intellectually and historically dishonest.
 In China, like other places, racial thinking is often accompanied by stereotypes and prejudices.
 Dark skin, for instance, is often seen negatively.
 This is something many of us foreigners have to live with in China.

 Within this context, the Qiaobi advert was seen by some as proof that there’s racism in China, and as evidence that “Afrophobia” was on the rise.
 Those who “see” Afrophobia are quick to point to Chinese hiring practices, which prefer white foreigners to black ones.